akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.4-upgrade-advisories.md

 If you are running a mixed .NET Core and .NET Framework cluster, see the process below.

 ### Deploying v1.4.26 into Mixed .NET Core and .NET Framework Environments
-*However*, if you are attempting to run a mixed-mode cluster - i.e. some services running on .NET Framework and some running on .NET Core, you will eventually want to turn this setting to `on` in order to faciliate smooth operation between both platforms.
+*However*, if you are attempting to run a mixed-mode cluster - i.e. some services running on .NET Framework and some running on .NET Core, you will eventually want to turn this setting to `off` in order to faciliate smooth operation between both platforms.

 #### Already Deployed v1.4.20 or Later
 If you've already deployed v1.4.20 and you have not had any issues with the primitives serializer, do the following:

-1. Before you upgrade to v1.4.26 or later, set `akka.actor.serialization-settings.primitive.use-neutral-primitives = on`;
+1. Before you upgrade to v1.4.26 or later set `akka.actor.serialization-settings.primitive.use-legacy-behavior = off` - so any future serialization of primitives will be handled correctly in a cross-platform way;
 2. Run your normal deployment process.

 #### Have Not Deployed v1.4.20 or Later
 If you have not previously deployed to v1.4.20 or later, then do the following:

-1. Deploy once with `akka.actor.serialization-settings.primitive.use-neutral-primitives = off` (the default);
+1. Deploy once with `akka.actor.serialization-settings.primitive.use-legacy-behavior = on` (the default);
-2. Once all nodes are completely upgraded to v1.4.26 and later, prepare a second deployment with `akka.actor.serialization-settings.primitive.use-neutral-primitives = on`;
+2. Once all nodes are completely upgraded to v1.4.26 and later, prepare a second deployment with `akka.actor.serialization-settings.primitive.use-legacy-behavior = off`;
 3. Complete the second deployment - you will be fine with all rolling upgrades moving forward.